-Developing a sense of competence and high self-esteem is important during the transition from adolescence to adulthood.
+Developing a sense of competence and high selfesteem is important during the transition from adolescence to adulthood.
 An open-ended question on the survey asked, "Can you think of some things you are really good at?"
 The majority of students (84%) gave a positive response.
-Belief that they are really good at something declines with age; 87% of girls and 87% of boys 14 years and under believe they are really good at something, while 78% of girls and 83% of boys 17 years and older do.
-Those that report being good at something may have better emotional health; 15% of those who feel they are good at something report seriously considering suicide in the past year, compared to 19% of those who do not feel they are good at something.
+Belief that they are really good at something fluctuates as girls age but declines as boys age; 87% of boys 14 years and under believe they are really good at something, while 83% of boys 17 years and older do.
+Those that report being good at something may have better emotional health.
+Eight percent of students who feel they are good at something, compared with 11% of those who do not, report severe emotional distress in the past month.
+They also are less likely to report seriously considering suicide (13% vs. 18%) in the past year.